taocpp/taopq/doc/Transaction.md

 At any given time, a connection can only have a single active transaction.
 If you attempt to use a transaction object in the wrong order, taoPQ will notice and throw an appropriate `std::logic_error` exception.

-Note that the correct order depends on the *logical* lifetime of transactions.
+:point_up: Note that the correct order depends on the *logical* lifetime of transactions.
 The logical lifetime of a transactions ends when you explicitly call either the `commit()`- or the `rollback()`-method, or if the object's lifetime ends.
 The destructor will automatically perform a call to the `rollback()`-method if the lifetime was not ended explicitly.
 This comes in handy when exceptions are thrown and the destructor call happens due to the associated stack unwinding.